Child Custody And Visitation

 Many parents assume Virginia courts favor mothers or just follow standard visitation schedules, but these beliefs do not match legal reality.
 The law requires courts to assess each family individually and base custody decisions on the child's best interests, not the parents’ gender.

 Another misconception is that parents lose rights if they move out of the family home.
 This is not true; a change in address does not negate your parental rights or your ability to seek a favorable custody order.
+Likewise, courts in Fairfax rarely impose one-size-fits-all visitation schedules and instead build arrangements tailored to the child’s routines and both parents' availability.

 Some parents believe judges will simply defer to older children’s preferences or determine custody strictly by school district boundaries.
 While the court may listen to the preferences of children mature enough to express them, final decisions always reflect a larger view of the child’s welfare, safety, and long-term stability.
+Understanding these realities helps parents set expectations and focus on solutions the court will consider.

 Understanding Your Rights in Child Custody Cases